 Course Content

 Basic biology of embryonic, adult and cancer stem cells.
 Molecular mechanisms of self renewal, differentiation and plasticity.
 Reproductive and therapeutic cloning.
 Epigenetic changes associated with stem cells.
 Use of stem cells in cell based therapies and its ethical considerations.
+The course will be based on lectures, readings and discussions.

 Weekly Detailed Course Contents